tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 error: namespaces "default" could not be patched: admission webhook "validation.gatekeeper.sh" denied the request: [all-ns-must-have-owner-label] All namespaces must have an `owner` label
 ```

+## Testing Constraints

+Adding new constraint templates and new constraints will impact the cluster, and may produce unwanted side-effects, so testing is key.

+You can use the 'dry-run' capability by setting the `enforcementAction` property in the spec of the constraint to `dryrun`.
+Violations will then be logged, but will not be denied by the admission controller.

+For further details see:  https://open-policy-agent.github.io/gatekeeper/website/docs/next/violations/#dry-run-enforcement-action

-## Use Cases and Examples
+## Use Cases and Further Examples

-Now you have seen the basic structure of a constaint template and how you can create specific constraints from thet template, you can looks at futher examples and use-cases:
+Now you have seen the basic structure of a constraint template and how you can create specific constraints from thet template, you can looks at further examples and use-cases:

 Uses-cases could include: